BlackDeath12/Cse15l-Lab-Reports/index.md

 "ssh cs15lwi23zz@ieng6.ucsd.edu"
 Make sure to substitute "zz" with the last three letters of your @ieng username.
 Enter your password when prompted.
-(Your username and password can be found thin this [link](https://sdacs.ucsd.edu/~icc/index.php)) You should see a message like this when connection is stablished.
+(Your username and password can be found in this [link](https://sdacs.ucsd.edu/~icc/index.php)) You should see a message like this when connection is stablished:
 ![Image](ssh-terminal.png)